 Yes, you can do it; and under the exact same circumstances as before.

 The prices won’t also differ now that you are not an EU citizen, but it will be important to monitor fluctuations between the Euro and the Pound (as this may really affect your purchasing power in the country).

 Nevertheless, there are some differences to consider, as you will now pay non-resident tax on the property at 24% instead of 19%.

 If you want to find out these and all the other effects Brexit had on the real estate purchasing process in Spain, click here.

 Finally, something many are concerned about.
 The validity of their driving license.
 Will there be an automatic renewal or will it be disqualified as soon as Brexit happens?
 What we know is that, during this transitory period of 2 years, all these things like driving licenses, social security,… will remain protected.

 But what happens if your driving license expires in 10 years, time by which the transitory period will have completely ended?

-As you have seen, as Brexit starts implementing, many areas of the life of a UK citizen in Spain will start changing.
-Taxes, their legal status, social security…
+As you have seen, as Brexit consequences end being fully incorporated, many areas of the lives of British citizens in Spain will drastically change.
+Taxes, their legal status as foreigners, social security…

-Nevertheless, as immigration lawyers with tons of British clients, we can advise you and help you be prepared for the Brexit.
-That is why, if you would like to be secure and start normalizing your situation NOW, taking the preventive measures required, do not hesitate to contact us, we will be glad to help!
+As immigration lawyers with tons of British clients, we can advise you while making sure none of those changes becomes a real problem.
+That is why, if you need specialized legal advice in any area, do not hesitate to contact us, we will be happy to help you!